 A church has existed in Rise since the early 1200s and a rector was mentioned in the mid 13th century, but later rectors served various parishes alongside Rise and did not live at the rectory.
 This goes some way to explain why the church was a “small, dilapidated, ancient structure” by the 19th century and why Richard Bethell demolished it and built a new one in its place from 1844 to 1845.
 The medieval church of St. Mary comprised a chancel and a nave with a south porch and a western bell turret.
 A blocked, round-headed doorway in the north side of the nave suggests that it was of 12th century origin although most of the features are said to be 14th century.
 The new church of All Saints was built of fine ashlar in a plain 13th century style and comprises a chancel with a north vestry, a nave with a south porch, and a west tower with a broach spire.
 Some 13th century stonework was reused in the chancel arch.
 Both the church and its yard, which was extended in 1845, contain many memorials to the Bethell family.

 The population of of Rise has fluctuated over the centuries.
 There were 87 poll tax payers in 1377, and 25 houses were assessed for hearth tax and 5 discharged in 1672.
 It is not known whether John Pickering paid the tax, but the parish registers record the deaths in infancy of six of his children.
-However, the Pickering/Puckerings did not contribute to the population of Rise and no gravestones attest to their presence in Rise, as the family moved to Hutton Cranswick in the early 18th century.
+However, those who survived did not contribute to the population of the village and no gravestones attest to their presence, as the family moved to Hutton Cranswick in the early 18th century.
 The parish had 33 families in 1743 and 25 in 1764.
 From 155 in 1801 the population of Rise increased gradually to 221 in 1821, which was highest it was to attain.
-At the latest census of 2011 it stood at 105.
+At the census of 2011 it stood at 105.

 The Domesday Book: http://domesdaymap.co.uk/place/TA1441/rise